-We know how important it is for our Clients and their families to feel connected with each other and maintain regular contact, particularly during these cold winter months.
+We know how important it is for our Clients and their families to feel connected with each other and maintain regular contact.
 Our CareGivers can assist Clients to use video technology such as FaceTime or Skype so they can speak to their relatives ‘face-to-face’.

 Our services also include personal care, respite care, meal preparation, medication reminders, light housekeeping, running errands and specialist dementia care.